 - Permanence- “I will never overcome this situation.”

-On a normal day, we know well that these are not true, and yet we could fall for it during those times.
+On a typical day, we know well that these are not true, yet we could fall for them during those times.
 So what to do when we are in that zone after a setback?
 First of all, acknowledging the feeling is vital.
 Take the time to be with it, do some self-care.
-My favorites are mindful breathing, walks in nature, doing some low-intensity physical exercise, talking to a friend, etc.
+My favorites are mindful breathing, walks in nature, low-intensity physical exercise, talking to a friend, etc.

 Once you normalize the heightened emotion, do some reflections.
 How often are such setbacks happening?
 Is this a pattern or a one-off thing?
 Share your thoughts with a trusted friend, mentor, or coach.
 Get some clarity and outside perspectives.
-If it is a one-off thing, let it go and move on with things that energize you.
+Let it go if it is a one-off incident, and move on with things that energize you.
 If there is anything you can change, take some actionable steps.

 A client of mine, Peter (not his real name), was going through a rough patch a couple of years ago.
 His promotion case didn’t go through.
-Some feedbacks didn’t make sense to him.
+Some feedback didn’t make sense to him.
 He thought there was some bias against him.
 It is not too uncommon, though.
-After our initial conversation, he realized that eventually, it might make sense to move on and find another job.
-However, he saw that he could use the time to focus on self-improvement first.
-He knew, and some feedback also mentioned that his conflict management skills could use some work.
+After our initial conversation, he realized moving on and finding another job might make sense.
+However, he saw that he could use the time to first focus on self-improvement.
+He knew, and some feedback also mentioned that his conflict management skills could be used.

-Once the heightened emotion is subdued, we often fall back to our usual routine (The Power of TED: The Dreaded Drama Triangle).
-A well-thought-out action with an accountability structure could make good use of the insights from the setback.
+Once the heightened emotion is subdued, we often return to our usual routine (The Power of TED: The Dreaded Drama Triangle).
+A well-thought-out action with an accountability structure could use the insights from the setback.

 Peter and his manager decided that coaching would help him improve his conflict management skills.
-Within 5-6 months of coaching, he made a lot of progress.
-His manager and others in the team noticed that as well.
-The following year he got an offer from another team for a higher-level role.
+Within 5-6 months of coaching, he made much progress.
+His manager and others on the team noticed that as well.
+The following year he got an offer from another couple for a higher-level role.
 He became much happier.
-While the job change/promotion helped a bit, he said he saw conflicts with a different perspective.
+While the job change/promotion helped, he saw conflicts differently.
 He was much more composed in such a situation, and his impacts were way better.

 Earlier this year, I had a few rejections from prospective clients.
-No matter how small they were, it took a dent in my confidence.
+No matter how small they were, it dented my confidence.
 After some time, I decided to talk to my coach about it.
 I am glad I did.
 Through that conversation, I got a few insights.
 It also generated a few ideas.
-Now looking back, I am thankful that I used that rejection as an opportunity to pause and reflect.
+Looking back, I am thankful I used that rejection as an opportunity to pause and reflect.
 It gave me a boost to hone my skills and perspectives to a much higher level.

 In her TED talk, Stacy Abrams, the first black woman in the history of the United States to be nominated by a major party for governor, said “How you respond to setbacks is what defines your character”.

-Setbacks can be hard, but in the end, it could act as a learning opportunity even if it doesn’t seem to be when it happens.
-Self-compassion, taking it easy on ourselves, is a good place to start.
+Setbacks can be challenging, but in the end, they could act as a learning opportunity, even if it doesn’t seem to be when it happens.
+Self-compassion, taking it easy on ourselves, is an excellent place to start.